Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADApplicationPasswordCredential.md

 # Get-AzureADApplicationPasswordCredential

 ## SYNOPSIS
-Get and application's password credentials
+Gets the password credential for an application.

 ## SYNTAX